seanblanchfield/blog/current/_posts/2025-03-26-ai-org-conversation-framework.md

 - Which parts of our value chain are most vulnerable to AI disruption?
 - How can we turn AI from a threat into our greatest competitive advantage?

-The answers won't be comfortable, but comfort is a luxury none of us can afford in this new world where software is approximately free and change happens at machine speed.
+The answers won't be comfortable, but comfort is in short supply these days.

 The future belongs to those who adapt fastest.
 Will that be you?